Mahashwe/my_app/readme.md

 Whenever friends plan to eat out, the conversation usually looks like this:

-* “Anywhere is fine.”
+* "Anywhere is fine."
-* “You decide.”
+* "You decide."
-* “I’m okay with anything.”
+* "I'm okay with anything."

 Even with restaurant discovery apps, groups still struggle to make a final decision.
-The issue isn’t finding restaurants — it's agreeing on one.
+The issue isn't finding restaurants — it's agreeing on one.

 This leads to unnecessary delays and frustration during group plans.